AmiinaAhmed/PHP-Interns-September-2020/Task #1/README.md

 ## Setting Up Steps

-here you can check out :
+- here you can check out :
-tutorial to use it :
+- tutorial to use it :

+## Screenshots